CederGroupHub/smol/docs/src/user_guide.rst

 Full documentation of the class and its subclasses available here: :ref:`processors`.

-.. _ensembles ug:
+.. _ensemble ug:

-Ensembles
+Ensemble
-^^^^^^^^^
+^^^^^^^^
-:class:`Ensemble` classes represent the specific statistical mechanics ensemble by defining the relevant thermodynamic boundary conditions in order to compute the appropriate ensemble probability ratios.
-For example, :class:`CanonicalEnsemble` is used for systems at constant temperature and constant composition, while :class:`SemiGrandEnsemble` is used for systems at constant temperature and constant chemical potential.
+The :class:`Ensemble` class represents the specific statistical mechanics ensemble by defining the relevant thermodynamic boundary conditions in order to compute the appropriate ensemble probability ratios.
+For example, canonical ensemble is used for systems at constant temperature and constant composition, and can be created simply using an :class:`Ensemble` without setting any chemical potentials.
+While a semigrand ensemble is used for systems at constant temperature and constant chemical potential, which can be created simply by setting the :class:`Ensemble` :prop:`chemical_potentials`.
 Ensembles also hold information of the underlying set of :class:`Sublattice` for the configuration space to be sampled.
 Note that as implemented, an ensemble applies to any temperature, but the specific temperature to generate samples at is set in kernel used when sampling using a :class:`Sampler`.

-Full documentation of the class and its subclasses are available here: :ref:`ensembles`.
+Full documentation of the class and its subclasses are available here: :ref:`ensemble`.

 .. _sampler ug: